 - Press Win + S to launch Window Search and enter cmd.

 - Windows Search will show you a command prompt with several commands to the right.

 - Press Run as Administrator.

 netsh advfirewall export "C:\Archive\firewall-config.wfw"

-Confirm deletion of settings by clicking Yes.
+- Confirm resetting Windows Firewall settings by clicking Yes.

 netsh advfirewall reset